chelseakomlo/tor_patches/doc/HACKING/RustCodingStandards.md

 - FFI api functions should be in their own file

+FFI functions will use imports not necessary in pure Rust code, so we prefer keeping these separate.

-- Do not include logic in your Rust/C API
+- Do not include logic in Rust FFI functions

-Your Rust module should expose the same functionality via a Rust API.
+Your Rust module should expose the same functionality via its Rust API as well as its C API.
 The Rust/C FFI should be purely for translation purposes.

 - FFI functions should be wrapped with unsafe